-27. Inclusionary Zoning Policy Feasibility Analysis (PZ, Housing)
+25. Inclusionary Zoning Policy Feasibility Analysis (PZ, Housing)

 This analysis will evaluate the feasibility of an Inclusionary Zoning policy for the City.
 Inclusionary Zoning policies require or encourage developers to set aside a certain percentage of housing units in new or rehabilitated projects for low- and moderate-income residents.
 The analysis will examine whether new development will facilitate production of more affordable units than are yielded currently through existing City housing policy and investment.
-Based on economic analysis anticipated to be performed by a third party consultant, the effort will review successful inclusionary zoning programs elsewhere, including in comparable markets within the DC region, and evaluate how such a policy may impact the short- and long- term economic impacts on Alexandria's real estate development market, how an Inclusionary Zoning program can be most efficiently administered, and knowledge of Virginia legislative policies regarding housing.
-The work, and staff's preliminary recommendations regarding next steps, would be completed on a schedule to potentially inform the Fall 2019 City Legislative package requests to the General Assembly, including completion of a report that could be shared with City Council in early September, as well as help staff develop appropriate community outreach to occur in Fall 2019.
+Based on economic analysis anticipated to be performed by a third-party consultant, the effort will review successful inclusionary zoning programs elsewhere, including in comparable markets within the DC region, and evaluate how such a policy may impact the short- and long- term economic impacts on Alexandria's real estate development market, how an Inclusionary Zoning program can be most efficiently administered, along with knowledge of Virginia legislative laws and rules regarding housing policy.
+The consultant's work, and staff's preliminary recommendations regarding next steps, would be completed on a schedule to potentially inform the 2020/21 City Legislative package requests to the General Assembly, including completion of a report that could be shared with City Council in the Winter, as well as help staff develop appropriate community outreach to occur in 2020.